BarryDigby/youth-academy-semII/docs/source/Genomics/introduction.rst

 5. In IGV, in the dropdown menu, select ``Tracks`` > ``Local File``

 6. Add the two ``RAP1`` files you downloaded, they are probably under downloads.

+7. Note to teacher: ``SNC1`` gene is an example of intron splicing.